-As community leaders, we have a responsibility to raise awareness about being prepared for disasters, emergencies and unexpected situations.
+We all have a responsibility to raise awareness about being prepared for disasters, emergencies and unexpected situations.

-While being prepared for disruption is important year round, Emergency Preparedness Week (EP Week) provides us a unique opportunity to strengthen the call to action and align our messaging to inspire those living and working in Alberta to take simple steps to become more prepared.
+While being prepared for disruption is important year round, Emergency Preparedness Week (EP Week) provides us with a unique opportunity to strengthen the call to action and align our messaging to inspire those living and working in Alberta to take simple steps to become more prepared.

 Together with community leaders, first responders, all levels of government and non-government organizations, we can create community resilience and help Albertans who face disruptions return to their lives and livelihoods sooner.